Guugen/esp8266_Uart2wifi/README.md

 # BUG ATTENTION
 esp8266 will restart if there is no message to be sent for a long time.

+This device didn't cancle the log output.

 # write by guugen
 esp8266 wifi station can not connect 5.0Ghz AP

+can only pass the string data

 # write by espressif